warrior25/HA-Nysse/README.md

 The integration can be set up from the frontend by searching for `Nysse`.

+## Usage

+Each station creates a sensor which contains data for departures from that station.
+Explanations for non self-explanatory attributes are listed below.

+`realtime` - Indicates if the data is pulled from realtime vehicle monitoring or timetable data

 ## Frontend example

 Simple frontend example using [custom:html-template-card](https://github.com/PiotrMachowski/Home-Assistant-Lovelace-HTML-Jinja2-Template-card)